jadettt/Student-Journal/Technical/Week-3.md

 ## CSS
 - what does CSS stand for?
+Cascading Style Sheet

 - What do i use CSS style sheet for?
+CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts.
+It allows one to adapt the presentation to different types of devices, such as large screens, small screens, or printers

 - Show me some examples in the below of some css you can add to these tags: